 Master’s Thesis (30 ECTS)

-In the master thesis, students apply what they learned throughout the program.
-The master thesis has a duration of 6 months.
-Students are encouraged to write their thesis either in the context of research projects conducted by participating institutes or together with an industrial partner.
-Students often write their master thesis together with a company from the MMDS Industry Partner Network.
+In the master’s thesis, students apply what they learned throughout the program.
+The master’s thesis is written over a period of six months.
+Students are encouraged to write their thesis either in the context of research projects conducted by participating institutes or in cooperation with an industrial partner.
+Students often write their master’s thesis in cooperation with a company from the MMDS Industry Partner Network.

 You can consult us in questions regarding: